We can help you save money, make your home more comfortable, and do right by the environment with your next home improvement project.

 Durable, energy efficient products require less maintenance and will increase the resale value of your home.
 Improving the energy performance of your home is good for the environment because it helps reduce the amount of pollution and carbon dioxide your home produces.
 Most importantly, your family will benefit from a home that keeps you comfortable regardless of the season, has healthier indoor air quality, and saves money on your utility bills.

-Before you start, you might want to check our rebates, incentives and financing.
+Before you start, you might want to check our rebates and incentives.
 We offer rebates on heating and cooling systems, duct sealing and energy-efficient appliances, among other things.
 We sponsor price promotions on compact fluorescent lights and LEDs, too.
 Visit SMUD Energy Store to find instant rebates on energy-efficient products.

 Begin with a home energy audit or Home Energy Rating (HER).
 It will identify ways to reduce your energy use.
 You can use the audit information to find the most cost effective approach to energy efficiency in your remodeling projects, or you can schedule a visit from a Home Energy Rater.
 Home Energy Raters inspect your home, perform tests and provide an itemized list of energy efficiency upgrades from the least to most costly.
 Visit www.calcerts.com for more information.

 Add insulation and seal air leaks